ooyala/ios-sample-apps/PlaybackLab/DownloadToOwnSampleApp/README.md

 The app uses the following classes provided by the _OoyalaSDK_:
 * **OODtoAsset**: Downloads a single video asset.
 Needs an `PlayerSelectionOption` to initialize.
 Use appropriate methods with closures `-downloadWithProgressClosure: -progressWithProgressClosure: -finishWithRelativePath: -onErrorWithErrorClosure:` to start downloading and to know about the progress of a download.
-* **PlayerSelectionOption**: Provides information to `OOAssetDownloadOptions` so it knows which asset to download.
 * **OOAssetDownloadOptions**: Provides information to `OODtoAsset` so it knows which asset to download.
 * **OOEmbedTokenGenerator**: An instance of this protocol is used to enable our Ooyala Player Token (OPT) protection feature.
 This is necessary for assets using entitlements and Fairplay DRM protected assets.
 When downloading a Fairplay asset, you must provide instance of `OOEmbedTokenGenerator` to `OOAssetDownloadOptions` before pass it to `OODtoAsset`.
 * **OOOoyalaPlayer**: The player we always provide to playback video.
 * **OOOoyalaPlayerViewController**: Used to manage the `view` of the player.

 On top of these classes, we built the provided sample app that you can find here.
 It uses all the functionality described in the objects above.
 Here are the important classes you want to check out:
 * **AssetListViewController**: Manages the `UITableView` showing the assets of the app.
 Depending on the download state of each asset, it will show different options when tapping the accessory button of each cell.
 Options can be _Download_, _Cancel_, or _Delete_.
-* **OptionTableViewCell**: An instance of each cell rendered in the `UITableView`.
-Each cell passes it's block with task to appropriate instance of `OODtoAsset` to be notified when download state changes, so the cell refreshes the UI.
+When downloading from specific asset is started `AssetListViewController` refreshes UI of appropriate cell by info from dtoAsset
 * **OptionsDataSource**: Defines the video assets in the app.
 This is the data that each cell in the `UITableView` will show, and the configuration the download and player objects will use.
 * **PlayerSelectionOption**: Is the object containing all the information of a particular asset.
 * **BasicEmbedTokenGenerator**: An example implementation of `OOEmbedTokenGenerator`.
 Some specifics should not be performed this way in a production app, because it is using an Ooyala's account API_KEY and API_SECRET that we discourage using this way.
 Everything done here using API_KEY and API_SECRET information should be performed securely in your own server and your app should be calling that server instead.
 * **PlayerViewController**: Uses an `OOOoyalaPlayerViewController` to show a player view and playback the video.
 Here's where online or offline playback can happen.
-This object should pass block with task to linked `OODtoAsset` to be notified when download state changes and know when an asset has been downloaded and can be played offline.
+ViewController gets callbacks from it's property of  `OODtoAsset` type to be notified when download state changes and know when an asset has been downloaded and can be played offline.

 Make sure to check the documentation in code for each file.
 We explain in more detail what happens in each object.